zencart/square_payments_for_zencart/README.md

 	The module contains some CSS markup in the very bottom of the `/includes/modules/pages/checkout_payment/jscript_square.php` file, intended to create uniformity for the custom fields Square creates.
 For 99% of stores you will NOT need to change this; but in rare cases you may want to alter this CSS slightly to suit your needs.

+### Problems with OAuth Token Generation
+Common causes of problems with this:

+1. Didn't upload `square_handler.php`

+2. Uploaded `square_handler.php` into the wrong directory.
+It belongs in the "root" of your store's folders.
+(For reference, `ipn_main_handler.php` also exists in this directory.)

+3. Didn't put the **OAuth Redirect URL** into Square's settings, or mistyped it.

+Less common, but possible causes:

+1. You've got URL-rewriting rules set up in .htaccess or nginx, which are disallowing `square_handler.php` to be reached, probably because you're redirecting those requests to some other URL/file.
+Fix: allow `square_handler.php` to be accessed directly.
+You could clone any rules for `ipn_main_handler.php` for `square_handler.php` as a starting point.

+2. You're running on a test site using a fake/unreachable URL (and therefore Square's servers can't reach it).
+Fix by using a real live website.

+3. You're running behind a firewall that's got aggressive restrictions to files.
+There's nothing special required for `square_handler.php`: It's just a simple PHP file, and will be accessed via port 443 ... just like any other file.
+There should be no rule against it.

 ## Compatibility With Various Zen Cart Plugins

 ### One-Page Checkout by lat9